wrcorcoran/FillerAI/README.md

 **Also:** Initially, I'd planned to use Python as my backend.
 However, GitHub pages doesn't support non-static pages, so instead, regregrettably, I'm just gonna do the algorithm in JavaScript.

+Due to computation time, there is a 9-step limit.
+This doesn't make the AI unbeatable, but it still suffices.
+From my playing (and I'd consider myself pretty good at Filler), the bot wins about 90% of the time.
+In my opinion, pretty solid!

 ## How to Play
 1. The human player begins in the bottom left corner.
 2. The AI begins in the top right corner.